VCP ScannerFree US Stock Screener & Financial AnalysisFree US Stock Screener

 2.48%

-NEE trades above S&P 500 benchmarks on 4 of 5 measured multiples — commands a broad premium across most valuation dimensions.
+NEE trades above S&P 500 benchmarks on 3 of 5 measured multiples — is elevated on some multiples, but competitive on others — a mixed valuation picture.

 Forward P/E and PEG reflect analyst consensus estimates.
 Historical averages use trailing ratios where forward data is unavailable.S&P 500 and sector benchmarks both use trailing median P/E — similar readings indicate the broader index and sector are priced alike.